Erez Law Files Multiple Claims Against Former NYLIFE Securities LLC Broker Felix Chu

 The claim alleges that Felix Chu actively participated in the ongoing fraudulent promissory note scheme, which was operated collectively by Felix Chu and his son, Derek Chu.
 In fact, many of the promissory notes sold to other investors were issued by both Felix Chu and Dereck Chu.

-It is alleged that only a portion of the funds raised was actually invested in the manner represented to the clients.
+It is alleged that only a portion of the funds raised were actually invested in the manner represented to the clients.
 A significant portion of the funds raised from investors, including the clients, were used to pay back interest and principal payments to earlier investors; and fund the Chu family’s lavish lifestyle which included luxurious vacations, travel on private jets, tickets to premium sporting events and concerts, high-end real estate, and an extensive collection of luxury watches and exotic cars.

 In short, the promissory note scheme possesses all the traditional indicia of a Ponzi scheme.
-Derek Chu was fired by NYLIFE for engaging in an illicit selling away scheme and barred from the securities industry for life by FINRA.
+Derek Chu was fired by NYLIFE for engaging in an illicit selling away scheme and barred from the securities industry for life by FINRA

 According to his Brokercheck profile, in or about early 2015, the SEC notified NYLIFE that it was investigating Derek Chu’s outside business activities and private securities transactions.
 Presumably, the SEC investigation related Derek Chu’s illicit sale of promissory notes similar to those sold to the clients.